-A risk metric has two components: 1) probability metric and 2) consequence (or impact) metric.
-Regarding the probability metric, it is a matter of choosing the normalization unit for risk comparison purposes.
+A risk metric has two components: 1) probability (frequency) and 2) consequence (or impact) metric.
+Regarding the probability metric, it is a matter of choosing the normalization unit for risk comparison purposes (e.g. "per reactor year", "per lifetime" or "per produced energy/electricity over the complete fuel cycle").
 The consequence metric is associated with the impacts that are quantified in the consequence assessment part of Level 3 PSA.
 The following main groups of consequence metrics have been identified:

-- Health effects Dose
+- Health effects

 - Environmental impact

 - Economic impact (can include every other risk metric).